harshvardhanmunda6/Global-Energy-Trend-Upstream---Power-BI-/README.md

 To explore the Global Energy Trade Analysis Power BI report, follow these steps:

-Clone the Repository: Clone this repository to your local machine using git clone https://github.com/your-username/repository.git.

 Install Power BI Desktop: Ensure you have Power BI Desktop installed on your computer.
 If not, download it from the official Microsoft website.

 Dataset : Extract the dataset present in archive.zip